propelorm/Propel/documentation/01-installation.markdown

 ## Project-Local Installation ##

 For a quick start, the best choice is to install Propel inside a project directory structure, typically under a `vendor/` subdirectory:
+You could install propel manually into the your `vendor` directory, or let [composer](http://getcomposer.org/) do the job for you.

+### Composer Installation ###

+The only thing you need to do is, to drop the following line into your projects' `composer.json` file.
+{% highlight yaml %}
+...
+    "require": {
+        "propel/propel1": "~1.6"
+    }
+...
+{% endhighlight %}

+composer will also take care to download all dependencies which are required by Propel.

+### Manual Installation ###

 {% highlight bash %}
 myproject/